Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Shared-Signing.md

       enabled: true
       signing:
         enabled: true              # Master switch for shared signing
-        userListScope: org         # Signer-picker scope: 'org' (default) = whole instance, any other value = caller's team only
+        userListScope: org         # Who appears in the signer picker: 'org' (default) = whole instance, any other value = your own team only

     system:
       frontendUrl: https://your-instance.com